 I found Asakusa a charming place conducive for unhurried exploration on foot.
 The Nakamise Shopping Street and alleys that bisected it perpendicularly exuded this Shitamachi vibe (as in the aforementioned movie): low wooden structures, lighted lanterns, traditional merchandise, and the occasional jinrikisha (rickshaw) zipping by.
 Smaller versions of the chochin adorned the pedestrian streets flanked by small souvenir shops and traditional Japanese restaurants.
 My friend’s elderly parents had a kimono shop in the area.

 What made the whole promenade come together was the koto music wafting from unseen speakers.
 The sparse plucking sound of the koto (a traditional Japanese stringed instrument) was an ethereal minimalist music both unobtrusive and unyielding to other aural stimuli.
 It might be a tad contrived, but this was one tourist trap that could pleasantly detain.
 Along the way I saw many Japanese traditional items on display, such as the mikoshi, a portable Shinto shrine carried by devotees on their shoulders.

-This day-long tour around Tokyo was a great face off between the city’s two faces.
+This day-long tour around Tokyo was a great face-off between the city’s two faces.
 Yamanote versus Shitamachi, Roppongi versus Asakusa.
 Ultimately, there was no contest between the two phases of one face – the yin and yang of Tokyo.
 Was it a toss between a bronze arachnid sculpture and a fluffy tofu ball?
-It may be a cop out, but really it was a draw.
+Perhaps a cop out, but it was a draw.
 Otherworldly and heavenly – both were a delight to the senses.
 Both represented Tokyo in distinct, complementary ways.